Knoydart Colours

 Knoydart is wild and remote country, the ground is rugged and walking away from the main paths can be challenging.

 Each day there will be the opportunity to connect with our surroundings through walking, forest bathing, gentle yoga and creative practices.
+The group size is small (max.
+9) to allow for an intimate, connective and relaxing experience.

-Distance: approx. 10 km per day
+Distance: up to approx. 15 km per day

 Ascent: variable depending on route choice, roughly 600m in a day, up to 1000 if we decide to do a Munro!.